briesearch/token-masks/README.md

 # Token Masks

-This is a machine learning experiment that leverages a deep neural networks to predict masked words in sentences.
+This is a machine learning experiment that leverages a deep neural network to predict masked words in sentences.
 The model uses a simple custom tokenizer and generates predictions for text with a "MASK" token, allowing you to easily substitute the masked word.

 ## Features
 - **Tokenization**: Supports custom tokenization for handling input text with a "MASK" token.